 There are multiple ways to insert symbols using the inbuilt options as well as depending upon the system you use.
 Since the same editor interface is used on all Google word processing applications, you can use these methods in all apps like Docs, Slides, Sheets, etc.

 1. Insert Symbols with Inbuilt Special Characters Utility

-When you are in Google Docs Editor, go to “Insert” menu and choose “Special Character” option.
+When you are in Google Docs Editor, go to “Insert” menu and choose “Special characters” option.

 This will open a pop-up like below showing thousands of symbols under different categories.
 You can select categories and sub-categories to filter you’re the symbols.
 For example, select “Symbols” and “Arrows” to filter hundreds of different arrow symbols.
 When you find the symbol you need, simply click on it to insert in your document.
 You can also select emoji category and then the relevant sub-category to find emoji symbols.